nambiar-manas/FoodRecApp/README.md

 ## Repository Structure

+In this repository, we showcase an illustrative example of a sample website using Italian dishes from the (Spoonacular API)[https://spoonacular.com/food-api].
+In a real-world scenario, we would seamlessly integrate with the restaurant's operations, gathering ingredient data and images directly from their offerings.
+By providing this personalized touch, our platform enhances the dining experience by offering comprehensive insights into each dish, empowering customers to make informed choices.

 - **`static/`**: Contains CSS files responsible for styling the website's appearance.
 - **`templates/`**: Holds HTML files for the home page and recipe display.
 - **`dockerfile`**: Sets up a Docker environment for running the Flask web application along with its dependencies.